LiamLowndes/CaptchaCracker/README.txt

         pathToCsv = "./csv/captcha-test-outside.csv"
         pathToAns = "./answers/captcha-test-outside-answers.txt"

-In this folder you will find 4 folders and 5 additional files, there contents are:
+In this folder you will find 2 folders and 4 additional files, there contents are:

 answers: A folder that contains three text files which are the answer keys to their respective csv files
 captcha-samples: A folder of some images to show an example of what my model was trained on
-csv:    A folder of the three csv files, where each row represents one captcha.
-Each value is a pixel with a value between 0 and 1
-        representing how dark that pixel shows up in a greyscale image.

-captcha-cracker.h5: The trained neural network model captchaClassifier.py: The file used to train the neural network model captchaTest.py The file used to test the neural network model Lowndes_Liam_Final.pdf: My report
+captchaClassifier.py: The file used to train the neural network model captchaTest.py The file used to test the neural network model Lowndes_Liam_Final.pdf: My report